MusicDin/kubitect/docs/user-guide/configuration/cluster-node-template.md

 :material-tag-arrow-up-outline: [v2.1.0][tag 2.1.0]

-The list of Domain Name Servers (DNS) can be configured in the node template.
+The configuration of Domain Name Servers (DNS) in the node template allows for customizing the DNS resolution of all virtual machines in the cluster.
-These servers are used by all virtual machines for DNS resolution.
+By default, the DNS list contains only the network gateway.

-By default, a DNS list contains only the network gateway.
+To add custom DNS servers, specify them using the `dns` property in the node template.

 ```yaml
 cluster: